 Hi, my name is Thinkie, welcome to my blog!

-I'm a scrapbooker, an art journaler, photocrazy, a museum enthusiast, a Europe-traveller and a student in Cultural Studies.
+I'm a student in cultural studies, a museum enthusiast, a scrapbooker and an art journaler.
+I love to travel within Europe and I enjoy photography.
 You can read more about me on my homepage.

 Blog